Indications for Testing

 - Hyperpigmentation

-- Hypoglycemia, especially for pediatric patients
+- Hypoglycemia, especially in pediatric patients

 If untreated, patients may experience adrenal crisis and death.
 Clinicians should use a low threshold for diagnostic evaluation in :